La Pilita sinkhole, Sistema Zacaton

 La Pilita sinkhole seems to be comparatively small – diameter of waterbody at the surface is just some 20 – 35 m.
-But this deep blue pool with slightly acidic water is more than 120 metres deep!
+But this deep blue pool with slightly acidic water is more than 120 meters deep!

 Sinkhole in process of closing

 It has not always been that – earlier La Pilita has been wide also at the surface level.
 This is testified by a wide travertine rim around the sinkhole.
-This plain travertine is covered with pleasant meadow.
+This plain travertine is covered with a pleasant meadow.

 Water in La Pilita is more than 31° C warm (the warmest of five central cenotes), it contains little dissolved oxygen.
-There is felt smell of rotten eggs around this sinkhole.
+There is felt the smell of rotten eggs around this sinkhole.

 - Marcus Gary, Sistema Zacatón, research homepage.
 Accessed in the 23rd June 2010

-Few countries of the world can offer such array of unique and astounding attractions as Mexico.
+Few countries of the world can offer such an array of unique and astounding attractions as Mexico.

-Area of this country was cradle of several highly developed indigenous civilizations and some regions in the country are dotted with remnants of ancient cities with temples, palaces and pyramids.
+The area of this country was a cradle of several highly developed indigenous civilizations and some regions in the country are dotted with remnants of ancient cities with temples, palaces, and pyramids.

-Category includes outstanding sinkholes – large natural depressions or holes, which for most part represent collapsed caves.
+This category includes outstanding sinkholes – large natural depressions or holes, which for most the part represent collapsed caves.

 This book illustrates the diversity of hypogene speleogenetic processes and void-conduit patterns depending on variations of the geological environments by presenting regional and cave-specific case studies.
 The cases include both well-known and newly recognized hypogene karst regions and caves of the world.
-They all focus on geological, hydrogeological, geodynamical and evolutionary contexts of hypogene speleogenesis.
+They all focus on geological, hydrogeological, geodynamical, and evolutionary contexts of hypogene speleogenesis.